WISDEM/LandBOSSE/installation_instructions/windows_end_user.md

 ![Clone the GitHub repo](03_clone_the_repo.png)

+Click on "Download ZIP" to download the `.zip` file.

 ### Step 5: Get the source code ready

 Open the `.zip` file.
 Copy the single directory within it to the `landbosse` folder on the desktop.
 Rename the directory to `LandBOSSE-dev`